artcomventure/wordpress-plugin-columns/README.md

 ## Installation

 1. Upload files to the `/wp-content/plugins/` directory of your WordPress installation.
-  - Either [Download the latest files](https://github.com/artcomventure/wordpress-plugin-columns/archive/master.zip) and extract zip (optionally rename folder)
+  - Either [download the latest files](https://github.com/artcomventure/wordpress-plugin-columns/archive/master.zip) and extract zip (optionally rename folder)
   - ... or clone repository:
   ```
   $ cd /PATH/TO/WORDPRESS/wp-content/plugins/
   $ git clone https://github.com/artcomventure/wordpress-plugin-columns.git
   ```
-  If you want a different folder name as `wordpress-plugin-editor` extend clone command by ` 'FOLDERNAME'` (replace the word `'FOLDERNAME'` by your chosen one):
+  If you want a different folder name than `wordpress-plugin-columns` extend clone command by ` 'FOLDERNAME'` (replace the word `'FOLDERNAME'` by your chosen one):
   ```
   $ git clone https://github.com/artcomventure/wordpress-plugin-columns.git 'FOLDERNAME'
   ```